-- An IT company is a company that offers the same services as freelancers, but the services are performed at the company's office and by its in-house employees.
+- A software development company is a company that offers the same services as freelancers, but the services are performed at the company's office and by its in-house employees.

 - A consultant is a person who provides professional advice on how a task should be done e.g., an SEO consultant who advises a customer on how to achieve a better ranking in search engines.

 - Freelancers can only provide well-defined solutions if the scope of the work assigned is within their expertise.
 Asking a freelance WordPress developer to do Magento development will not work in the long run.

 - Freelancers have other clients besides you so they can sometimes get very busy.
 This can have consequences on how long your task can be completed since the freelancer is the only one working on your tasks as well as tasks from other clients.

 - Freelancers also need a vacation - who will carry on your tasks when your freelancer is offline?

 - Many freelancers end up getting regular jobs.
 Who will continue your development or support if your freelancer stops with his services?

 - Find out whether you are dealing with a reputable company with an in-house team or a company that only distributes work to freelancers.
 If it’s the latter, remind yourself of the challenges mentioned in the previous section.